LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 \end{align*}
 $$

-Leading to the following relationship between firm-specific and economy-wide marginal costs:
+since the term in the parenthesis is the weighted average of log employment over all firm cohorts, which by definition is the aggregate log employment $n_t​$ (all firms that last set their price at the same time, $t-k$, will behave identically at time $t$).
+This leads to the following relationship between firm-specific and economy-wide marginal costs:

 $$
 \begin{align*}